Project 03 · 2026 · self-initiated · feature design

 When two arrows on the same screen point at the same place, the second one stops being navigation and starts being noise.

-Clocked-in and clocked-out look identical — the user has to read the button label to know which state they’re inWhen clocked in, the Clock In pill swaps for a tall blue running-shift card: live timer, “Started at H:MM PM,” and Break / End pills inline
+Clocked-in and clocked-out look identical, so the user has to read the button label to know which state they’re inWhen clocked in, the Clock In pill swaps for a tall blue running-shift card: live timer, “Started at H:MM PM,” and Break / End pills inline

 Ending a shift or starting a break means re-opening the app, finding Home, and tapping the section CTALong-press the Dynamic Island.
 The coffee cup (break) and X (end shift) appear inline; the timer keeps ticking right above them

-The most time-sensitive actions in the app belong on the most ambient surface iOS exposes.
+The most time-sensitive actions belong on the most glanceable surface there is.

 Returning to Time Clock from another app is a multi-tap journey: home screen → Connecteam icon → Home tab → scrollTap the island.
 Jumps straight into Connecteam with the Time Clock screen pre-loaded